-The temple has a towering nine tiered Gopuram or main entrance.
-A Nazhikkinaru, a sacred well-constructed around a fresh water spring is found in the temple premises.
-The Lord Murugan who is expressed as Senthilandavar faces the east although the entrance of the temple is towards the South.
-The unique feature of this temple is that it is the only Murugan Temple situated on the sea shore while all the rest are located on hill tops and forests in India.
+The temple has a towering nine-tiered Gopuram or main entrance.
+A Nazhi Kinaru, a sacred well, constructed around a freshwater spring is found in the temple premises.
+Lord Murugan, who is expressed as Senthilandavar, faces the east although the entrance of the temple is towards the south.
+The unique feature of this temple is that it is the only Murugan Temple situated on the seashore while all the rest are located on hill tops and forests in India.

-Festivals such as Brahmothsavam, Vasanthothsavam, Visaka Visakam, Skandha Sasthi, Aavanipperunithirunaal and Maasipperunthirunaal and Oonjal Sevai are celebrated with pomp and glory and are important pilgrim attractions.
+Festivals, such as Brahmotsavam, Vasanthotsavam, Visakha Visakam, Skandha Sasthi, Aavanipperunithirunaal, Maasipperunthirunaal and Oonjal Sevai, are celebrated with pomp and glory and are important pilgrim attractions.